nicbuitr/WebPerfOptimization/README.md

 It is originally cloned from [Website Performance Optimization portfolio project](https://github.com/udacity/frontend-nanodegree-mobile-portfolio)
 The purpose was to optimize this online portfolio for speed.
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques learned from the course.

-It is built with HTML, CSS, JavaScript and used Chrome DevTools to optimize the performance.
+It is built with HTML, CSS, JavaScript and used the Chrome DevTools to optimize the performance.

 ## Changes (DD/MM/AAAA)

 - 31/07/2020 Initial Upload.
 - 05/08/2020 index.html optimizations and README.md updates.
+- 13/08/2020 pizza.html optimizations and README.md updates.
+- 14/08/2020 further pizza.html optimizations and README.md updates.

 ## How To View: